detky/PowerArray/README.md

 </td>
 </tr>
 </table>
+###Filtering basics <a name="filtering"></a>
+Normally, to obtain a subset from any array, you have to loop, evaluate fields, collect possitive matches, etc.
+At the end you always have to write at least 10 or 20 lines, deppending on the complexity of the evaluations you have to do to find the items you're searching for.

+By coding, it can be different things:

 To graphically explain how the function works, and how it could be used, i recommend you to take a look to the following basic examples